codefresh-io/docs.codefresh.io/_posts/2024-07-29-july-release-notes.md

 max-width="60%"
 %}

-Here’s a round-up of what’s new:
+Here’s a round-up of the changes:
 * **Application Info**
   A new menu groups handy links for direct access to useful application info.
 * **Quick View**